 We address the issue of front propagation in a reaction-transport equation of kinetic type,

 Here, the density $g(t,x,v)$ describes a population of individuals in a continuum setting, and $\rho_g(t,x) = \int_V g(t,x,v)\, dv$ is the macroscopic density.
 The subset $V\subset \R$ is the set of all possible velocities.
 Individuals move following a velocity-jump process: they run with speed $v\in V$, and change velocity at rate 1.
-They instantaneously choose a new velocity following the probability distribution $M(v)\, dv$.
+They instantaneously choose a new velocity with the probability distribution $M$.
 Unless otherwise stated, we assume in this paper that $V$ is symmetric and $M$ satisfies the following properties: $M\in L^1(V) \cap\mathcal{C}^0(V) $, and

 In addition, individuals are able to reproduce, with rate $r>0$.
-New individuals start with a random velocity chosen with the same probability distribution $M(v)\, dv$.
-We could have chosen a different distribution without changing the main results, but we do not for the sake of clarity of the presentation.
+New individuals start with a velocity chosen at random with the same probability distribution $M$.
+We could have chosen a different distribution without changing the main results, but we keep the same for the sake of clarity.
 Finally, we include a quadratic saturation term, which accounts for local competition between individuals, regardless of their speed.

 The main motivation for this work comes from the study of pulse waves in bacterial colonies of {\em Escherichia coli} \cite{Adler66,Keller-Segel71,Saragosti1,Saragosti2}.
 Kinetic models have been proposed to describe the run-and-tumble motion of individual bacteria at the mesoscopic scale \cite{Alt80,ODA88}.
 Several works have been dedicated to derive macroscopic equations from those kinetic models in the diffusion limit \cite{Hillen-Othmer00,Erban-Othmer04,Chalub04,Saragosti1}.
-Recently it has been shown that for some set of experiments, the diffusion approximation is not valid, so one has to stick to the kinetic equation at the mesoscopic scale to carefully compare with data \cite{Saragosti2}.
+Recently it has been shown that for some set of experiments, the diffusion approximation is not valid, so one has to stick to the kinetic description at the mesoscopic scale to closely compare with data \cite{Saragosti2}.